PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 ### **RGB Channels and Grayscale Appearance**
 ---
-Each channel contains intensity values for thar specific color (0 to 255).
+Each channel contains intensity values for that specific color (0 to 255).
 When displayed alone these single-channel matrices as an image, it appears **grayscale** because on a intensity scale:
 ```md
     - 0     : means no intensity (BLACK)